 bunyanurseries.com

-Hardy, hillside, ever-green Queenslander.
+Hardy, hillside, evergreen Queenslander.
 White, fragrant, spring flowers.
 Prune to size.
 Harvestable, succulent, tangy fruit.
 Protect, water and feed for first years.

 Feature: Fruit and red new growth.